-The separate assessments of inherent and control risk at assertion level are useful in the risk assessment process and the guidance provided is appropriate as ISA 330 requires the separate assessment of inherent risk and control risk.
+The separate assessments of inherent and control risk at assertion level are useful in the risk assessment process and the guidance provided is appropriate.
+Given that ISA 330 requires the separate assessment of inherent risk and control risk, this responses to ISA 330 and is a step in the right direction.